While most Aussies had planned to retire at age 65, the reality is that around a quarter of us are expecting to delay our retirement.

 Living in retirement

-If you’ve already retired, here are some ways to make your money last longer in retirement:
+If you’ve already retired, here are some ways to make your money last longer:

 - Take control of your finances.
 There are several strategies that could help boost your cash flow.
 Read about how to manage your money in retirement.